But it just doesn't have the same ring to it.

 Solitudinem faciunt, pacem appellant

-Woohoo well, looking forward to hearing how everyone fares in their various locations, snowy and otherwise!
-And thanks @Nessa Saelind , will give that a read!
+Woohoo well, looking forward to hearing how everyone fares in their various locations, snowy and otherwise! :grin: And thanks @Nessa Saelind , will give that a read!

 It’s supposed to be clear for me tonight.
 Hopefully I’ll be able to spot it, even though stars can be a bit hard to see with all the light pollution in my area.